Skip to content

 Live HTMLCollection only includes the matching elements (e.g. class name or tag name) and does not include text nodes.

-Another method is document.getElementsByName('name')[wholeNumber].value which returns a live NodeList which is a collection of nodes.
-It includes any HTM/XML element, and text content of a element:
+Another method is document.getElementsByName('name')[0].value which returns a live NodeList, a collection of nodes.
+It returns a live NodeList of elements matching the specified name attribute:

 document.getElementsByName("searchText")[0].value;